Kranex/rascal.vim/README.md

 # rascal.vim
-Rascal language support for vim
+This a work in progress to add Rascal language support for (n)vim.
+You can install it using your favourite vim plugin manager.

+# Features

+- Basic syntax highlighting for rascal files.

+# TODO

+- add more complex syntax highlighting.
+- add compiler/interpreter support.
+- add all the other cool vim language features like folding.